appsmithorg/appsmith-docs/core-concepts/version-control-with-git/connecting-to-git-repository.md

 ## **Importing from a Repository**

+{% embed url="https://youtu.be/B4gR4XligTo" caption="How To Import Apps From Git" %}

 If you already have an Appsmith App in a Git repository, you can import it to a new organization or a different Appsmith account.
 Follow the steps given below:

 * On the Appsmith organization home, click on desired organization’s Menu button and select Import.